Counselling, Coaching and EMDR in Weston super Mare

 If you have a medical condition that makes eye movements difficult or impossible for you, other forms of bilateral stimulation can be used, such as auditory beeps or tapping on the hands.

-Julia Scott has 11 years’ experience of working with EMDR and is trained to level 3 of 3.
-She is a member of EMDR UK and attends regular supervision with an experienced EMDR Consultant.
-She has trained in Attachment-informed EMDR (parts 1 and 2)
+I have 12 years’ experience of working with EMDR and am trained to level 3 of 3.
+I am a member of EMDR UK and attend regular supervision with an experienced EMDR Consultant.
+I have trained in Attachment-informed EMDR (parts 1 and 2) and the Recent Traumatic Episode Protocol (R-TEP).

-Julia offers EMDR for the treatment of trauma symptoms, anxiety, panic attacks, phobias and performance anxiety, as well as behavioural, relational and emotional difficulties.
-If you are struggling with any of the above, please contact us to arrange an appointment to further explore your concerns.
+I offer EMDR for the treatment of trauma symptoms, anxiety, panic attacks, and behavioural, relational and emotional difficulties.
+If you are struggling with any of the above, please get in touch to arrange an appointment to further explore your concerns.